This article was updated August 30, 2022

 - Greater volumes of financial transactions to tempt and pressure employees

-Larger organizations may feel safer because the financial loss of each incident is lower, but more incidents of fraud could happen at a faster rate than smaller organizations.
+Larger organizations may feel safer because the average financial loss of each incident is lower, but more incidents of fraud could happen at a faster rate than smaller organizations.

 When an organization is tackling a fraud prevention plan, they tend to face three key challenges:

 - Identification of emerging fraud risks and how to address them

 - Shortage of manpower to tackle a manual review of transactions